 All of these formats include the same basic information with a different layout.

 Most Canadian employers use an ATS (Applicant Tracking System) to screen your resume before it’s ever seen by a human.
-These ATS reject an average of 75% of resumes submitted.
+Based on that electronic sorting system, about 75% of resumes submitted are not read by the recruiter or hiring manager.
 Many times the candidate is qualified, but the resume is not optimized for ATS.

 When to use a reverse chronological Canada resume format